panteng/fullpage-boilerplate/README.md

 A full-screen scrolling website boilerplate built using [fullPage.js](http://alvarotrigo.com/fullPage/) and [Velocity.js](http://julian.com/research/velocity/).

 It comes with useful gulp tasks that automatically compile sass, bundle javascript modules, compress images, reload browsers and so on.
-So you can build a wonderful website on top of this boilerplate in a very short time.
+With the help of this boilerplate, you can build a wonderful full-screen scrolling website in a very short time.

 ![Screenshot](https://raw.githubusercontent.com/panteng/fullpage-boilerplate/master/screenshot.jpg)